donnell74/Org.nized-API/README.md

 Person/GetFirstPerson/<email/cardID>
 Given an email or cardID, return the first Person row

-GetClassBonusesByPerson
+Person/GetClassBonusesByPerson/<email/cardID>
-Given an email or cardID, return list of Course Codes associated with the person who matches the email/cardID
+Given an email or cardID, return list of Course Codes associated with the person who matches the email/cardID.

 CheckIns/GetCheckInsByDate/<mm-dd-yyyy>
 Given a date, return list of persons with a datechecked of that day.